Skip to main content

 Methodology

-Bluefin was brought to life by Jacob Schnurr and Andy Frazer.
-The artwork is free for you to use.
-It represents the delicate balance of life and is there to remind us that open source is an ecosystem that needs to be sustained.
-The software we make has an effect on the world: Bluefin might be put together by technology nerds, but it took two humans to show us the importance of the creativity of the human mind.
+Bluefin was created by engineers, but was brought to life by Jacob Schnurr and Andy Frazer.
+The artwork is free for you to use and will always be made by humans.
+It is there to remind us that open source is an ecosystem that needs to be sustained.
+The software we make has an effect on the world.
+Bluefin's AI integration will always be user controlled, with a focus on open source models and tools.

 AI is an extension of cloud native